 And I should also share with you some thoughts on experimenting with the making of this recipe: THEY WERE ALL DELICIOUS.
 Each and every attempt.
 Yummy with a capital Y. But this recipe really works, and its gorgeous, too.
 Just remember to turn your freezer on.
 Otherwise, you end up making not-awesome.

 Now, all that being said, you need to keep in mind that, under no circumstances should you feel obligated to buy 1,004 small bags of Skittles to make your Rainbow Ice Cream at home.
 However, Skittles is here to Make Super Bowl 50 Even Sweeter–and it’s working already…bwahahahaha.
 (Oh, maybe that’s not an evil thing requiring the eeeeevil laugh.
 Maybe?)
-Just in case, definitely feel obligated to buy a large bag (or two) from Amazon and go ahead and get the big bags of Starburst, too.
+Just in case, definitely feel obligated to buy a large bag (or two) of Skittles (paid links), and go ahead and get the big bags of Starburst, too.
 And some caramel goodness (all the tasty friends of Snickers, my lovelies) to go with.
-Heck, just buy all the candy–it’s quick and easy on Amazon and you can get up to 20% off, so it’s like you’re saving time AND money by buying this tasty candy, right?
-RIGHT?! (that’s what I keep telling my husband)

 Here’s your how-to photo tutorial, so you can guess what to do instead of reading the recipe, if you’re that kind of person.
 Heh.